oanguenot/Lift/README.md

  - REFACTORING: Connection on LAN using REST API
  - FIX: Display specific popup when OT version is too old (< R2.1)
  - FIX: Display specific popup when the user has no right to create a new meeting
+ - FIX: Display specific popup when the user has entered a bad password

 ## Version 1.5.7
  - FIX: Production issue (missing icon 48x48)